Set Up Tableau CRM Apps

 Analytics apps tell easy-to-follow stories through interactive, ready-made dashboards that give you a visual summary of your Salesforce data.
 Think of an Analytics app as being built on top of Tableau CRM.
 All the work to create a really useful dashboard—all the queries, design work, faceting, making everything look good—has already been done for you!

 The Sales Analytics app uses data from Sales Cloud to tell your company’s sales story.
 Service Analytics does the same with your Service Cloud data.
 And Event Monitoring Analytics pulls data from Salesforce event logs.

 These apps use data you already have in Salesforce to show you the state of your business.
 Analytics apps can help you turn that data into smarter actions to accelerate new business.

 Permission Sets Licenses and Permissions Sets: Take Two

 Remember, a permission set license (PSL) is like a passport that grants you the right to travel, and a permission set is like a visa that lets you enter a particular country.
-Just like you need both a PSL and a permission set for Einstein Analytics, you also need both for Analytics apps.
+Just like you need both a PSL and a permission set for Tableau CRM, you also need both for Analytics apps.
 Each Analytics app has at least one PSL.

-Purchase an Einstein Analytics license, then follow either the quick or custom permissions process—just like when you first set up Einstein Analytics permissions.
+Purchase a Tableau CRM license, then follow either the quick or custom permissions process—just like when you first set up Tableau CRM permissions.
 Remember, with custom, you assign a PSL, create a permission set based on specific system permissions enabled by the PSL, then assign the permission set to users.
 Using the quick process, you assign a user a default permission set which contains a preselected set of permissions, and that automatically assigns a PSL.

-The steps are the same as for Einstein Analytics, except you select different PSLs or permission sets—the ones specifically for apps.
+The steps are the same as for Tableau CRM, except you select different PSLs or permission sets—the ones specifically for apps.
 We’ll take you through the custom process next.

 Start Custom Permission Process: Assign an Apps PSL